SooryaGeorge7/Dental_Decor/TESTING.md

 ------------ | ------------ | ------------ |
-User can click on delete button for user's reviews | Delete review modal pops up to confirm user's actions | As expected User can click on delete button on delete review modal | Review made by user is then deleted | As expected
+User can click on delete button for user's reviews | Delete review modal pops up to confirm user's actions | As expected User can click on delete button on delete review modal | Review made by user is then deleted | As expected superusers can click on delete button on other users reviews | Review made by others can be deleted | As expected

 ### User story:Add to wishlist